sureshjoshi0607/git-prac/README.md

 #Note

-Makinng the file to test git.
+Making the file to test git.